agronholm/anyio/docs/testing.rst

 if no async fixtures are used, a separate test runner is created for each test.
 Conversely, if even one async fixture (scoped higher than ``function``) is shared across all tests, only one test runner will be created during the test session.

+For async generator based fixtures, the test runner spawns a task that handles both the setup and teardown phases to enable context-sensitive code to work properly.
+A common example of this is providing a task group as a fixture.